Why do your PhD in Germany?

 As a PhD student you can also easily travel to other European Union countries to conduct research or study.

-And best of all: though Germany has a very high standard of living, living costs are relatively low.
+And best of all: Germany may have a very high standard of living, but the cost of living is nonetheless quite moderate.
 This especially includes the good news that studying for a doctorate at a public university in Germany is free of charge.

-Consequently, you will be able to take advantage of Germany’s many cultural offerings.
+The prospects of also being able to use Germany’s many cultural offerings are therefore excellent.
 After all, the country has a unique cultural landscape with an impressive music and theatre scene.